poult-lab/daily-word/english_words_ learning.md

 "to reach an opinion or decide that sth is true on the basis of information that is available"-deduce-

-[verb] Are you inferring (that) I'm not capable of doing the job? "to suggest indirectly that sth is true"
+[verb] Are you inferring (that) I'm not capable of doing the job?
+ACCV reviewing is double blind, in that authors do not know the names of the area chair/reviewers of their papers, and the area chairs/reviewers cannot, beyond reasonable doubt, **infer** the names of the authors from the submission and the additional material.

+"to suggest indirectly that sth is true"